theyashwanthsai/TinyExpress/Readme.md

 1. **Routing**: Define routes for your application, including handling different HTTP methods like GET, POST, PUT, and DELETE.

-2. **Middleware**: Utilize middleware functions to perform tasks such as request processing, authentication, logging, and error handling. **ToDO**
+2. **Middleware**: Utilize middleware functions to perform tasks such as request processing, authentication, logging, and error handling. **ToDo**

 3. **Request and Response Objects**: Access and manipulate request and response objects for easy interaction with clients.